The Waiting List

 - Larger population (Represented by villagers) increases strength of the tile, as well as the amount of money you get from the tile per turn.

 - Houses limit the amount of villagers and units alike that can be on a tile at the same time.
-As long as there are free houses, population will increas every turn.
+As long as there are free houses, population will increas every turn. - To create a unit, you need one villager and a set amount of money.

 - Units increase strength of the tile they're on.